-As a result of the retirements of Lord Lloyd-Jones and Lady Arden of Heswall in January 2022, applications are sought for the appointment of two Justice of the Supreme Court of the United Kingdom.
+As a result of the retirement of Lord Kitchin at the end of September 2023, applications are sought for the appointment of a Justice of the Supreme Court of the United Kingdom.
 The selection commission welcomes applications from the widest range of applicants eligible to apply.
 Information about the Court can be found on the Court's website.
 Applicants and potential applicants are welcome to contact Vicky Fox, the secretary to the selection commission, to arrange to discuss the role of a Justice in greater detail with one of the current Justices of the Court and to visit the Court.
 Contact details can be found at the end of this pack.